TU-Berlin-CVRS/uipf/README.md

 If something goes wrong you may run `make VERBOSE=1` for more detailed output.

+For a fast build you can run `make -j 4` where 4 is the number of parallel executions to use.
+Be careful though, as this may take a lot of RAM and make the system unstable.

 ### Building with CMake on Windows

 TBD.